Banaripara Upazila: Administration

-Banaripara was established as a thana in 1913 and in 1983 it was upgraded as an upazila.
+Banaripara was established as a thana in 1913 and in 1983, it was upgraded to upazila (sub-district) status due to Hussain Muhammad Ershad's decentralization programme.

 Banaripara Upazila is divided into Banaripara Municipality and eight union parishads: Baisari, Banaripara, Bisarkandi, Chakhar, Iluhar, Saliabakpur, Saidkati, and Udaykati.
 The union parishads are subdivided into 76 mauzas and 76 villages.

 Archaeological heritage and relics

 There are two Swathidaha Maths, a copper Manasa Bigraga weighing 3.5 maunds and a six-foot-high Bigraha at Narattampur (200 years old) which used to be family lineage of the Ghosh Ray family of Narratampur.

 Education

 There are three colleges in the upazila.
 Government Fazlul Huq College, founded in 1940, is the only public one.

 There are 27 high schools, 80 government primary schools, 41 non-government primary schools, 59 madrassas, 1 school for the deaf and dumb and 1 commercial school in this upazila.

 According to Banglapedia, Baisari High School, founded in 1880, Govt.
 Banaripara Model Union Institution (Pilot), (1889), and Nalasree Government Primary School (1910) are notable schools.